dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 #### Explicit Space Reservations

 Each SRM space reservation is made against the total available disk space of a particular link group.
-If dCache is configured correctly each byte of disk space, that can be reserved, belongs to one and only one link group.
-See [the section called “SpaceManager configuration”](spacemanager-configuration) for a detailed description.
+If dCache is configured correctly, each byte of disk space, that can be reserved, belongs to one and only one link group.
+See the section [“SpaceManager configuration”](#spacemanager-configuration) for a detailed description.

 > **IMPORTANT**
 >